 Resize tool: Use this tool to enlarge or reduce the image size:

-Please note that the Resize tool is currently available on the Mac.
+Note: The Resize tool is currently only available on Mac.

 Color & Stroke options